This topic describes the limits that apply when you use Container Service for Kubernetes (ACK).

 Maximum number of pods on a node②

-①To increase the maximum number of node pools supported by a cluster, you need to submit a ticket to request a quota increase for scaling groups.
+①To increase the quota for the maximum number of node pools in a cluster, you must submit an application in the Quota Center console to increase the quota for scaling groups.

 ②This quota takes effect only in Flannel network mode and cannot be increased.
 In Terway network mode, this quota is determined by the number of IP addresses that can be allocated by the node.

 ③ACK Serverless clusters do not contain nodes.
-The quota indicates the maximum number of pods on a node of an ACK Serverless standard cluster and cannot be increased.
+The quota limits the maximum number of pods that can be deployed in an ACK Serverless Basic cluster.
+The quota cannot be increased.

 This topic lists only the default quotas.
 To increase quotas, go to the Quota Center page and submit applications.